chem454/chem454.github.io/docs/programming/arduino/03-temperature.md

 # Measuring Temperature with Teensy (analog signals)

 **Objective:** Measure a temperature with Teensy and display the result to the computer screen using serial communication.
-**To turn in:** Turn in your individual worksheet and submit a copy your group code to Dropbox by the end of class.
+**To turn in:** Turn in your code on Canvas (use Copy as HTML)

 ## Introduction